jjsanchezms/CrossTenantChat/README.md

+## Auto-added Participants

+To make the demo instantly collaborative, every newly created thread includes these participants by email:

+ - `contoso@juanjosesshotmail.onmicrosoft.com` (Contoso)
+ - `fabrikam@juanjosesanchezsanchezoutlo.onmicrosoft.com` (Fabrikam)

+Threads store these as placeholder entries (ID is `email:<address>`).
+When a user logs in, if their email matches a placeholder, we bind that participant to the real user ID and add the thread to their membership map automatically.
+This ensures the other user can see and join the thread(s) without manual invites.

+Notes:
+ - This behavior is implemented in both `Services/AzureCommunicationService.cs` (demo) and `Services/LiveAzureCommunicationService.cs` (live).
+ - For production, replace this with explicit invites and proper persistence.

 # Cross-Tenant Chat Demo with Azure Communication Services

 This project demonstrates cross-tenant chat using Azure Communication Services (ACS) with Microsoft Entra ID authentication.
 It showcases how a user from one Azure tenant (Fabrikam) can authenticate and access Azure Communication Services resources hosted in another tenant (Contoso).